FlexiGroBots-H2020/Data-Space/Readme.md

 # IDS deployment on Kubernetes using an external connector for FlexiGroBots-H2020 wi 🚁🌽🌽🌽🚁

 The original IDS-testbed repository deploys a little DataSpace with docker-compose technology, this type of technology is not the best to deploy in a production system.
-For this reason, in this repo we propose an IDS-testbed deploys with k8s technology and in cloud cluster like Rancher.
+For this reason, in this repository, we propose an alternative IDS-testbed deployed with k8s technology either in a cloud cluster like Rancher or a local cluster like Docker-Desktop or Minikube.
 The below image shows the transition from a local system (docker-compose) to a cloud system (K8s).
 <img src="pictures/architecture.png" alt="architecture"/>